 Considering that magnesium plays a vital role in the adrenergic, serotonergic and glutamatergic neurotransmitter systems, it would make sense that a lack of it could cause additional problems.
 Magnesium is also needed to balance many neuro-hormones, which can cause stress when there is an imbalance.
-To improve the well-being of the stress pathways in the body and create less stress, adding magnesium-rich foods or a supplement can be beneficial.
+To improve the well-being of the stress pathways in the body and create less stress, adding magnesium supplements can be beneficial.

 What Are The Benefits of Magnesium Supplements?

-Because magnesium is needed for more than 300 bodily reactions, it only makes sense that the magnesium supplement benefits would be countless and difficult to name.
+Because magnesium is necessary for the proper function of more than 300 biochemical reactions, it only makes sense that the magnesium supplement benefits would be countless and difficult to name.
 Magnesium supplements have been studied for numerous ailments and conditions, often showing benefits for patients.
 For example, one study shows that magnesium moves blood sugar to the muscles and helps dispose of lactate to prevent muscle cramps and pain during exercise.